Maher-Amara/graph-coloring-prolog/README.md

 # Graph coloring with prolog
 A famous problem in mathematics concerns coloring adjacent planar regions.
 Like cartographic maps, it is required that, whatever colors are actually used, no two adjacent regions may not have the same color.
 Two regions are considered adjacent provided they share some boundary line segment.
-Consider the following map.

 # Tools used:
 ![Git](https://img.shields.io/badge/git-%23F05033.svg?style=for-the-badge&logo=git&logoColor=white)